 Lebanon joins the Mine Ban Treaty amid war and invasion

 While several European states are withdrawing from the Mine Ban Treaty citing security concerns linked to Russia, Lebanon has chosen the opposite path.
-Amid an ongoing invasion, the country has decided to join the international ban on anti-personnel mines.
+Amid an ongoing invasion, the country has decided to join the international ban on anti-personnel mines, reinforcing the global norm against weapons that continue to kill and injure civilians long after conflicts end.

-– This is a powerful signal from Lebanon, a country that knows better than most the devastating long-term impact landmines have on civilians and communities.
-Precisely for that reason, Lebanon has chosen to strengthen the norm against these weapons, not weaken it, says Secretary General of NPA, Raymond Johansen.
+– This is a powerful signal from Lebanon, a country that knows better than most the devastating long-term humanitarian consequences of anti-personnel mines.
+Affected states understand the human cost of these weapons better than anyone, and precisely for that reason Lebanon has chosen to strengthen the norm against them, not weaken it, says Secretary General of Norwegian People’s Aid, Raymond Johansen.

-NPA has worked in mine action in Lebanon for 20 years and has extensive experience documenting the impact of landmines and cluster munitions on civilians.
+NPA has worked in mine action in Lebanon for 20 years and has extensive experience documenting the impact of landmines, cluster munitions and other explosive remnants of war on civilians and communities.

-– We have seen firsthand how mines prevent families from returning home, children from playing safely, and farmers from accessing and cultivating their land.
-These deadly remnants of war continue to kill and injure civilians for decades after conflicts end.
+– We have seen firsthand how mines prevent families from returning home, children from playing safely, and communities from recovering long after conflicts end.
+These deadly remnants of war continue to kill and injure civilians for decades after active fighting has stopped.
 That is why Lebanon’s decision is so significant, says Johansen.

 Lebanon has for decades been heavily affected by landmines and explosive remnants of war as a result of repeated conflicts and is acutely aware of the long-term humanitarian consequences these weapons inflict.